arianitu/postgres-statefulset/README.md

 That's it, you have a full Postgres master + replicating server that's ready to use in production.

+#### Multiple Replicas

+You can also set replicas to more than 1 if you want N replicas.

 ### Motivation

 I was using Helm to manage Postgres, but they switched to `bitnami/postgresql` instead of the standard `postgres`.
 Also, upon upgrading, I could not use my existing helm setup to get replication working.